When you are going to Sri Lanka you want to experience the cultural, religious and spiritual heritage in some way – maybe your way.

 Beautiful and engaging handcraft store

-Under same trade principles, next to the Coffee store, we discovered a nice and purposeful handcraft store: nice design, diversity and handmade by women – the concept is “craft to empower” – all materials done by women, from home, allowing them to have an income and be independent.
+Under the same trade principles, next to the Coffee store, I discovered a nice and purposeful handcraft store: nice design, diversity and handmade by women – the concept is “craft to empower” – all materials done by women, from home, allowing them to have an income and be independent.
 Don’t miss it and contribute!

-Enjoy a colorful dance show
+Enjoy a colourful dance show

 At the city center, in the Cultural Center, you can experience a Traditional Music and Dance Show.
 If you are short on time, book in advance so you don’t miss it.
-The audience is a good mix of locals (people coming to visit the temple, we believe) and tourists.
+The audience is a good mix of locals (people coming to visit the temple, I believe) and tourists.

 The room is full and excited, with an eclectic audience enjoying the lively clothes, the joyful music and, in the end, walking on embers – yes, it is for real!